westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `projType`: Which projectile the minion should shoot.
 If null, the minion will do a melee attack

-* `mod.Call("RegisterGroundedMinion", ModProjectile proj, ModBuff buff, int? projType, int searchRange, int travelSpeed, int inertia) -> void`
+* `mod.Call("RegisterGroundedMinion", string versionString, ModProjectile proj, ModBuff buff, int? projType, int searchRange, int travelSpeed, int inertia) -> void`
 	Register a fully managed grounded cross mod minion.
 AoMM will take over this projectile's AI every frame, and will cause it to behave like a basic flying minion (eg. the Flinx staff).
 	* `proj`: The singleton instance of the ModProjectile for this minion type